ccfelius/CommunityDetection/README.md

 # Community Detection: Kernighan-Lin (Bipartite)

-Created Kernighan-Lin algorithm that, for now, only processes very simple graphs and prints intermediate results to be able to keep track with the algorithm.
+Created Kernighan-Lin algorithm that, for now, only processes very simple graphs and prints intermediate results.
 Few examples are included.
 Will create manual later.
 Also update to more partitions is expected.

 ## Constraints: